-The terms "accuracy" and "bias" are commonly used interchangeably, but, strictly speaking, these terms are not synonymous.
-Accuracy is generally a function of both "random error" and "systematic error."
-"Random error" is characterized by unpredictable variations for the measured results of a parameter of interest, cannot be corrected directly, but can be reduced by increasing the number of measurements.
-(It should be noted that "random error" is distinguished from "spurious error," which is also unpredictable, but arises from factors such as human blunder and gross instrument malfunction.)
-The term "bias" refers to systematic directional error from the "true value."
-Unlike random error, "bias" or "systematic error" remains constant or varies in a predictable manner, but is independent of the number of measurements.
-The mean spike recovery for the LCS is a measure of method bias and the standard deviation for the LCS recoveries is a measure of method precision.
-The mean LCS recovery with the standard deviation essentially constitutes a measure of accuracy.
+The terms "accuracy" and "bias" are commonly used interchangeably, but the terms are not synonymous.
+Accuracy generally depends on "random error" and "systematic error."
+"Random error" is characterized by unpredictable variations for the measured results, cannot be corrected directly, but can be reduced by increasing the number of measurements. ("Random error" is distinguished from "spurious error," which is also unpredictable, but arises from factors such as human blunder and gross instrument malfunction.)
+The term "bias" refers to systematic error" remains constant or varies in a predictable manner and is independent of the number of measurements.
+The mean spike recovery of LCSs measures method bias, and the standard deviation of the spike recoveries measures precision.
+Control ranges calculated from the mean and standard deviation would measure analytical accuracy.